Ferran-Casbas/Lipid-Network/README.md

-Part2.php	                          Website part 2 connects with the MySQL server and check the input lipids, handles errors Part3.php	                          Website part 3 does final operations and generates the output files stylesheet1.css                     Style file, formats the php pages
+Part2.php	                          Website part 2 connects with the MySQL server and check the input lipids, handles errors Part3.php	                          Website part 3 does final operations and generates the output files stylesheet1.css                     Style file, formats the php pages MYSQL-SCRIPTS.sql                   Contains the scripts done in the MYSQL server

 How to: